 What you do is create a large shape centred where you want the new centre point to be, that covers the entire object you want to move the centre point for.
 Next you group your original object with the new shape, creating a new group with a centre point correctly positioned for spinning the original object.

 After this you select the large shape you created and format it so that the fill and line colours are 100% transparent, and voila!
-You have something that looks like the original object you want to apply a swinging motion to, but with a centre point that lets you swing it with the spin animation.
+You have something that looks like the original object you wanted to apply a swinging motion to, but with a centre point that lets you swing it with the spin animation.

-Finally once I had the 15 pendulums ready to swing it was just a case of calculating the timings they all needed in order to have the correct number of oscillations in the minute the animation runs for.
 Unfortunately, I think PowerPoint can’t quite do timings precisely enough to make the animation look perfect, but I guess that is what physics is for in the real world.

-Managing consultantView Chris Arrington-Korek's profile
+Senior managing consultantView Chris Arrington-Korek's profile

 PowerPoint doesn't do 3D, but it would be cool if it could.
 For a long time I’ve really struggled to develop a method creates an illusion of three dimensions (and looks good) with just the tools PowerPoint provides.
 Here's two ways I've come up with to do it.